 By Kathleen Doheny

-To learn more about recommended activity levels for kids, visit the World Health Organization.
+To learn more about risk factors for breast cancer, visit the American Cancer Society.